sunjon/Shade.nvim/README.md

+**This is a fork with all the existing PRs merged.
+I will try to further improve the plugin in the future.**

 # shade.nvim

 Shade is a Neovim plugin that dims your inactive windows, making it easier to see the active window at a glance.